jangeisbauer/PimMeNow/README.md

 * Duration
 * Microsoft Edge Profile Number

-PimMeNow will then start a GUI and give you the choice to connect to one of your PIM profiles.
-Justification Reasons will be saved to a txt file and offered to you via autocomplete in your next session.
+PimMeNow will then start a GUI and give you the choice to connect to one of your PIM profiles:

+* Justification reasons will be saved to a txt file and offered to you via autocomplete in your next session.
-After you have authenticated against the appropriate AAD, the related Edge profile for that PIM profile will start.
+* After you have authenticated against the appropriate AAD, the related Edge profile for that PIM profile will start.

-It will also start a counter that counts the time left for your PIM session.
+* It will also start a counter that counts the time left for your PIM session.

 More information here on my blog: https://emptydc.com/2020/03/11/pim-me-now-!